Alicia Shepard: Awards and recognition

-Shepard contributes to Washingtonian and People magazines, and has written for The New York Times, The Washington Post and the Chicago Tribune.
-For nearly a decade, she wrote for American Journalism Review on such things as ethics, the newspaper industry and how journalism works - or doesn't.
-For that work, the National Press Club awarded her its top media criticism prize three different years.
+Shepard contributed to Washingtonian and People magazines, and wrote for The New York Times, The Washington Post and the Chicago Tribune.
+For nearly a decade, she wrote for American Journalism Review on such things as ethics, the newspaper industry, and how journalism works - or doesn't.
+For that work, the National Press Club awarded her its top media criticism prize in three different years.
 In 2003, she was a Foster Distinguished Writer at Penn State.

-From 1982 to 1987, she was a reporter for the San Jose Mercury News in California.
+The Alicia “Lisa” Cobb Shepard Legacy Foundation was created in her memory.

-Personal
+Personal life

-Shepard has traveled extensively in the U.S. and abroad.
-In 2002, she bicycled 517 miles from Amsterdam to Paris.
-In 1987, Shepard, her husband, the photojournalist Robert Hodierne, and one-year-old son, Cutter Hodierne, set sail on their 32-foot sailboat, “Yankee Lady”, for the South Pacific.
+Shepard graduated from George Washington University, with honors in English.
+In 1987, Shepard, her husband, the photojournalist Robert Hodierne, and one-year-old son, Cutter Hodierne, set sail on their 32-foot sailboat, "Yankee Lady", for the South Pacific.
 They spent three years cruising in the islands, and she wrote about their adventures.
 They sailed to Japan and stayed for two more years writing, editing, teaching English and learning Japanese.
 The couple since divorced.
-Their son, Cutter Hodierne, is director of the 2012 Sundance Grand Jury prize for the short film, "Fishing Without Nets," about the Somali pirates from their point of view.

-Shepard graduated from George Washington University, with honors in English, and received a masters in journalism from the University of Maryland in 2002.